gpappsoft/privacyidea-docker/README.md

 **While decoupling the privacyIDEA image from dependencies like Nginx, Apache or database vendors ect., it is possible to run privacyIDEA with your favorite components.**

-If you prefer another approach or would like to test another solution, take a look at the [Khalibre / privacyidea-docker](https://github.com/kheeklab/privacyidea-docker) project.
-This project might be a more suitable solution for your needs.

 ### tl;dr
 Clone repository and start a full privacyIDEA stack:
 ```